intelygenz/codeconz-lighthouses-engine/docs/game_engine.md

 > Checkout protos documentation at [protos docs](protos.md).

+> To create and test on new maps, you can use the [Map Generator](https://dovixman.github.io/lighthouses_map_generator/)

 ## Loading game configuration
 The game engine will load the configuration from the environment variables or the configuration file.